PrashamTrivedi/fcmutils/README.md

 Using above apis soon, it will know topics subscribed to given device and will let you manage topics subscription and removal.

 Reference : [InstanceId Server reference-Managing Topics](https://developers.google.com/instance-id/reference/server#create_relationship_maps_for_app_instances)
+*This api currently supports adding topics, removing topics is not supported as of now*

 ## Construct and send notification